whitehall: Configurable Document Types

 Content Block Validation

-Rails validations can be applied to properties by adding a validations key to the property's object schema.
+Rails validations can be applied to properties by adding a validations key to schema, alongside the attributes specification.
 The value for the validations key should be an object.
 The keys for the object must map to a validator, as defined in the 'block content' model.
 The value for each key is an object which will be passed to the validator constructor.
 The attributes represents an array of the names of the attributes to be validated, required for all but custom validators.
 Other options may be passed depending on what arguments the validator's initialize method accepts.

 NB: This structure means that validations technically sit at the "parent" level, so that most schemas have validations at the root level, validating the properties immediately under, such as body.
 Any subsequent object type blocks would have validations defined for their nested attributes.